 1. Build your emergency fund cash reserve

 An adequate cash reserve enables you to handle the unexpected, so you don't have to dip into your long-term investments.
 No matter what you currently have set aside, consider adding to it regularly.
-Every bit helps.
+Every bit can help.

 The rule of thumb: